-In North Carolina Election Investigation Hearing, Focus Turns To GOP Candidate
+GOP Candidate's Son Warned About Potential Illegal Activity In Contested N.C.
+Race

-On day three of a hearing meant to get to the bottom of an absentee ballot scheme in the as-yet undecided U.S. House race in North Carolina's Ninth District, all eyes are on Republican Mark Harris, and when he will testify about what he knew and when.
+On day three of a hearing meant to get to the bottom of an absentee ballot scheme in the as-yet undecided U.S. House race in North Carolina's Ninth District, all eyes are on Republican Mark Harris, and what he knew and when.

-The investigation is centered on a political operative, McCrae Dowless, who was hired by Harris to get out the vote in the eastern part of district, which runs from outskirts of Charlotte along the southern edge of the state.
+The State Board of Elections investigation is centered on a political operative, McCrae Dowless, who was hired by Harris to get out the vote in the eastern part of district, which runs from outskirts of Charlotte along the southern edge of the state.

+Investigators say Dowless' efforts went beyond what is legal in North Carolina, and Harris' own son testified Wednesday that he warned his father that Dowless may have been engaged in illegal activity.

-Multiple women have testified at the North Carolina State Board of Elections hearing that they were paid by Dowless to collect ballots, which is illegal in the state.
+Multiple people have testified to the state board that they were paid by Dowless to collect ballots, which is illegal in the state.
 One woman, Lisa Britt, testified that she also filled out some down-ballot races that voters had left blank when she collected their ballots, which is also against the law.

 Harris has said publicly a number of times that he knew nothing about any illegal activity being done on behalf of his campaign.
 He is sure to be tested on that point if he testifies, which his campaign says he is prepared to do.